 |Programme Workload:||80 CP / 120 ECTS CP|

-the 2nd level or an equivalent higher professional education in the field of Mathematics
+the 2nd level or an equivalent higher professional education in Physics

 |Place of the Programme Implementation:||Daugavpils University, 1 Parādes Street|

 |Forms of the Programme Implementation:||full-time studies|

 The aim of the master’s study programme is to provide DU students with qualitative theoretical findings and research skill and competence acquisition in theoretical physics, solid state physics, optics, experimental physics, and other relevant sub-programme courses, providing opportunities to continue doctoral studies, competitiveness on Latvian and foreign labour markets.

 The main objective of the master’s study programme is to promote students’ theoretical knowledge, inquiry and individual use of research skills of certain problems.